Partial duality of hypermaps: Introduction

-Originally the partial duality relative to a subset of edges was defined for ribbon graphs in \cite{Ch} under the name of generalized duality.
+Originally the partial duality relative to a subset of edges was defined for ribbon graphs in \cite{Chmutov2007aa} under the name of generalized duality.
 The motivation came from an idea to unify various versions of the Thistlethwaite theorems in knot theory relating the Jones polynomial of knots with the Tutte-like polynomial of (ribbon) graphs.
-Then it was thoughtfully studied and developed in papers \cite{VT,Mo1,Mo2,EMM12,BBC12,Mo3,HM13}.
-We refer to \cite{EMM} for an excellent account on this development.
+Then it was thoughtfully studied and developed in papers \cite{Vignestourneret2008aa,Moffatt2008aa,Moffatt2009aa,Ellis-Monaghan2010aa,Bradford2012aa,Moffatt2012aa,Huggett2013aa,Gross2020aa}.
+We refer to \cite{Ellis-Monaghan2013aa} for an excellent account on this development.

-The main result of this paper is a generalization of partial duality to hypermaps in Section \ref{sec-pdual}.
-There we define the partial duality in Subsection \ref{ssec-definition} and then describe it in each of the three combinatorial models in subsequent subsections.
-Independently this generalization was found by Ben Smith \cite{Sm14}, but his motivation and the direction of development were completely different.
-The operation of partial duality usually is different from the operations of \cite{JP,JT} and from the operation of \cite{Vin2}.
+The main result of this paper is a generalization of partial duality to hypermaps in \cref{sec-pdual}.
+There we define the partial duality in \cref{ssec-definition} and then describe it in each of the three combinatorial models in subsequent subsections.
+Independently this generalization was found by Benjamin Smith \cite{Smith2018aa}, but it does not contain the expression of partial duality in terms of permutational models and does not have any formula for the genus change.
+The operation of partial duality usually is different from the operations of \cite{Jones2009aa,Jones1983aa} and from the operation of \cite{Vince1995aa}.
 Typically it changes the genus of a hypermap.
+We give a formula for the genus change in \cref{sec-genus}.
+We finish the paper with general remarks about future directions of research on partial duality in higher dimensions.